apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 |               Created by Kubelet               | Created by Kube-API Server (DaemonSet Controller) |
 | Deploy Control Plane components as Static Pods | Deploy Monitoring Agents, Logging Agents on nodes |

-## Session 8 (9 on classes) - Multiple Schedulers, Monitoring, Logging, Application Lifecycle Management,
+## Session 8 (9 on classes) - Multiple Schedulers, Monitoring, Logging, Application Lifecycle Management, Configure Application
 ### Multiple Schedulers
 - You can write your own scheduler in GO lang and deploy it on your k8s cluster